-This article provides a solution on how to avoid cache invalidation which might cause slow performance of a Magento Commerce store.
+This article provides a solution on how to avoid cache invalidation, which might cause the slow performance of an Adobe Commerce store.

 AFFECTED PRODUCTS AND VERSIONS:

 - Adobe Commerce on cloud infrastructure 2.2.x, 2.3.x

 Long response time might be caused by the cache being invalidated (flushed).

 The cache is used to generate fast responses to the site visitors' requests.
 If there is no appropriate cache data available, the Adobe Commerce application fetches the data from the database, calculates and aggregates the data, and stores it to the cache storage.
 The cache generation process requires additional system resources causing total response-time degradation.